OctopusDeploy/docs/docs/administration/workers/external-workers.md

 The external worker currently has the following limitations:

 - There can only be one.
-- It does not participate in Health Checks unless it is also a deployment target.
 - Packages are always transferred from the server to the worker, download on target is not supported.
 - The worker will run steps from different projects simultaneously (keeping the behavior of the built-in worker), which could allow one project to access the working folder of another project.

-## External workers in the future

-Future versions of Octopus Server will expand on the [worker concept](https://github.com/OctopusDeploy/Specs/blob/master/Workers/index.md), allowing you to create worker pools with multiple workers.
-Steps then can be configured to run on those pools.

-When that feature is released, these command-line options for the external worker will be removed.
-If an external worker is configured when you upgrade Octopus Server to a version supporting worker pools, the external worker will be automatically added to the default worker pool.